The texture of rice is vital to how the consumer perceives the quality of the product.

 - The sensory characteristic of stickiness is calculated from the return stroke of the shear cell

-- VectorPro Texture Profile Analysis result calculation options include graph areas which can represent adhesiveness
+- VectorPro texture profile result calculation options include graph areas which can represent adhesiveness

 Overview